-Students in the Honors Program can apply for competitive grand funding through the Investigative Learning Experiences Grant, as well as other competitive fellowships and scholarships.
+Students in the Saint Louis University Honors Program can apply for competitive grant funding through the Investigative Learning Experiences Grant, as well as other competitive fellowships and scholarships.

 Investigative Learning Experiences (ILEX) Grant

-The Honors Program offers competitive grant funding to students to pursue scholarly, research or creative practice projects.
+The Saint Louis University Honors Program offers competitive grant funding to students to pursue scholarly, research, or creative practice projects.
 Funding amounts vary, but are generally between $500-800, and are intended to defray project costs, enabling students to focus on the development and implementation of their project.
-The academic opportunities available through the ILEX grant are as wide-ranging as the students in the Honors Program.
+The academic opportunities available through the ILEX grant are as wide-ranging as the students in the honors program.

 Interested in applying for funding?
 Read the ILEX Funding Proposal Guidelines.